On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Results

 One can see that for small $q$ the curve of the single-site data lies slightly underneath the curve of the $2$-tuple-site data before they intersect for $q=0.150756$ and then switch their roles.
-This shows that there exist combinations of $p$ and $q$ such that Maximum Parsimony on $2$-tuple-site data is consistent while Maximum Parsimony on single-site data is already inconsistent and also vice versa.
-If $q < 0.150756$ the curve of the single-site data is under the curve of the $2$-tuple-site data.
-So here, Maximum Parsimony is statistically consistent for $2$-tuple-site data but statistically inconsistent for single-site data.
+This shows that there exist combinations of $p$ and $q$ such that MP on $2$-tuple-site data is consistent while MP on single-site data is already inconsistent and also vice versa.
+If $q < 0.150756$ the curve of the single-site data lies under the curve of the $2$-tuple-site data.
+So here, MP can be statistically consistent for $2$-tuple-site data but statistically inconsistent for single-site data.
 An example for such a case is given by $p=\frac{1}{24}\approx 0.04167$ and $q=\frac{15}{16384} \approx 0.00092$.
 If $q > 0.150756$ this relationship changes.
-With $p=\frac{63}{128}\approx 0.49219$ and $q=\frac{811}{2048}\approx 0.39599$ we have an example where Maximum Parsimony on $2$-tuple-site data is statistically inconsistent whereas Maximum Parsimony on single-site data is statistically consistent.
+With $p=\frac{63}{128}\approx 0.49219$ and $q=\frac{811}{2048}\approx 0.39599$ we have an example where MP on $2$-tuple-site data is statistically inconsistent whereas MP on single-site data is statistically consistent.
 This leads to the following observation.

-\begin{observation} For five sequences, two character states and the i.i.d. $N_2$-model there is no equivalence between the statistical inconsistency of Maximum Parsimony on single-site data and on $2$-tuple-site data. \end{observation}
+\begin{observation} For five sequences, two character states and the i.i.d. $N_2$-model, there is no equivalence between the statistical inconsistency of MP on single-site data and on $2$-tuple-site data. \end{observation}